xrdocs/application-hosting/_tutorials/2016-07-09-pathchecker-iperf-netconf-for-ospf-path-failover.md

 </div>

 The app initiated the failover!
-Let's see how the router responded:
+Let's see how the router responded.

+### Verify the Failover was successful

 <div class="highlighter-rouge">
 <pre class="highlight">